YAG-Gallery/yag/Documentation/Yag-YetAnotherGallery/Changelog/Index.rst

          1.1.5

    :Changes:
-         FIX: Bug #26740 – Insert plugin in backend crashes under some circumstances.FIX: Bug #26111 - Fileadmin importer is not able to import folders with blanks
+         FIX: Bug #26740 – Insert plugin in backend crashes under some circumstances.

+         FIX: Bug #26111 - Fileadmin importer is not able to import folders with blanks

  - :Version: